benjiantolin/reach-jor-zaatari-data/README.md

 # Folder Structure

-Files are separated into 2 categories, source `Data` and output `Maps`:
+Files are separated into 2 categories, source `data` and output `maps`:

 ```
-Data/
+data/
-Maps/
+maps/
 ```

 # Shapefiles